Steering Wheel Won’t Lock And Car Won’t Start? Here’s Why

 Anti Theft Car Steering Wheel Lock

 A steering wheel lock is a theft-deterrent device.
-It locks the steering in place, making the wheel impossible to turn.
+It locks the steering in place, making the wheel unfeasible to turn.

 The steering wheel lock only clicks in when someone attempts to turn it without first inserting the key in the ignition.